Built-in Functions¶

 INT8/INT16 Built-in Special Functions¶

-The following INT8/INT16 built-in special functions are available:
+The following lists the available INT8/INT16 built-in special functions:

 int8 tanh(int8 a);